 Dr. Turney has served on committees for the National Quality Forum and the American Medical Association and fulfilled appointments by the Wisconsin governor and the the U.S. Health and Human Services Secretary.
 She served as the 2005-2006 MGMA Board chair and has been an ACMPE Fellow since 2005.

-The National Coalition on Health Care (NCHC) was formed more than two decades ago to help achieve comprehensive health system change and is currently led by John Rother.
-We are a nonpartisan, nonprofit organization of organizations.
-Our growing Coalition represents more than 80 participating organizations, including medical societies, businesses, unions, health care providers, faith-based associations, pension and health funds, insurers, and groups representing consumers, patients, women, minorities and persons with disabilities.
-Collectively, our organizations represent, as employees, members or congregants, more than 100 million … Read More...
+The National Coalition on Health Care (NCHC) was formed more than two decades ago to help achieve comprehensive health system change.
+We aim to be a leader in promoting a healthy population and a more effective, efficient and responsive health system that provides quality care for all.
+NCHC is a nonpartisan, nonprofit organization of organizations.
+Our growing Coalition represents more than 80 participating organizations, including medical societies, businesses, unions, health care providers, faith-based associations, pension and health funds, insurers, and groups representing consumers, patients, women, minorities and persons with disabilities. … Read More...

 Principal and Founder